delftswa/delftswa.github.io/chapters/jekyll/index.md

  Furthermore they may provide training for staff or the development team.
  Often communicators promote the product by communicating the product's key features and benefits to other stakeholders.

   One of the more important communicators of the Jekyll project is [Troy Swanson](https://github.com/troyswanson).
   Troy Swanson organizes the [Town Hall Meetings](http://goo.gl/CFmDH9) of Jekyll in which the core team describes the current state of Jekyll and reason regarding future developments.

   When focusing on documentation, the task is spread throughout the Jekyll team and its community.
   Whenever new features are added, developers are required to supply tests and documentation of the feature.

 * **Developers**:
  are responsible for the implementation and deployment from the systems' specification.
  That is: design, code, test and accept.
  Their concerns lie with the platform used, programming languages for writing code, tools used, dependencies needed, as well as the maintainability and flexibility of the system.

   The most active and notable developers at this moment are: [Parker Moore](https://github.com/parkr), [Alfred Xing](https://github.com/alfredxing), [Matt Rogers](https://github.com/mattr-), [Jordon Bedwell](https://github.com/envygeeks) and [Anatol Broder](https://github.com/penibelst).
   These developers create pull requests with new features or fixes, test their code and review other pull requests.
   It is important to note that these are not the only developers working on the Jekyll project.
   The full list of developers can be found on the [contribution page](https://github.com/jekyll/jekyll/graphs/contributors) of the Jekyll project.

 * **Testers**:
  test the system to ensure that it works exactly the way it was intended to work.

   In Jekyll automatic Continuous Integration testing is done by [TravisCI](https://travis-ci.org/jekyll/jekyll/).
- The [Jekyll Contributing page](http://jekyllrb.com/docs/contributing/) states the following: *"If you're creating a small fix or patch to an existing feature, just a simple test will do"*.
+  [Jekyll Contributing page](http://jekyllrb.com/docs/contributing/) states the following: *"If you're creating a small fix or patch to an existing feature, just a simple test will do"*.
   This means that every developer is also immediately involved as a tester.
   There are no additional testers assigned; all of the testing is done automatically by the test suite and indirectly by the community.

 * **Users**:
  define the system's functionality and use it once it has been deployed.

   There are two types of users for Jekyll:

     * Users that create content which is to be processed by Jekyll.
     * Users that use Jekyll to generate static pages.

   The content-creators include developers, employees, authors and other people writing articles.
   These people often also use Jekyll as a generator, since they would like to preview their pages.
   However the people who use Jekyll purely as a generator extend this group.
   Think of larger organizations such as [analytics.usa.gov](https://github.com/GSA/analytics.usa.gov), [healthcare.gov](https://developmentseed.org/blog/2013/10/24/its-called-jekyll/) and [GitHub Pages](https://help.github.com/articles/using-jekyll-with-pages/).

 * **Community**:
   is concerned with its own involvement with the system and exploitation of its features.
  The community is also involved with the creation of new features as often suggestions and recommendations are coming directly from the community.

   The community stakeholder in case of Jekyll is a blend of the users and the developers.
   Although this stakeholder is a combination of two earlier defined stakeholders it is comprehensible to discuss the community as a separate stakeholder.

   The community can influence Jekyll's development by suggesting new features or reporting bugs using the [Jekyll issues](https://github.com/jekyll/jekyll/issues).
   Furthermore, the community can express their opinion by commenting on developments and ideas.

   Jekyll's community is essential to Jekyll's success.
   Due to [Jekyll's help repository](https://github.com/jekyll/jekyll-help), the community is self-supportive as there are people with a lot of knowledge regarding Jekyll who offer their expertise by answering questions asked by the community.
- Additional means of communications in the community are: [IRC](irc:irc.freenode.net/jekyll) and [Stack Overflow](http://stackoverflow.com/questions/tagged/jekyll).
+  Additional means of communications in the community are: IRC and [Stack Overflow](http://stackoverflow.com/questions/tagged/jekyll).

   The Jekyll community benefits greatly from [GitHub Pages](https://pages.github.com/) as GitHub Pages provides Jekyll [support](https://help.github.com/articles/using-jekyll-with-pages/) as a blog-aware static site generator.

 ### Power/Interest Grid
 The stakeholders can be prioritized using the Power/Interest Grid<sup>[[2]](#bibliography)</sup>.